jorgenmiller/RPi-Cluster/README.md

 # RPi-Cluster
-How I created a raspberry pi cluster.
+How to create a Raspberry Pi cluster using MPI, NFS, and Python

 ## Set up the Pi's
 [My rapsbery pi set up](https://github.com/jorgenmiller/Raspberry-Pi-Setup)